BenjiTrapp/benjitrapp.github.io/_attacks/2024-01-04-offensive-powershell.md

 ```

 ### Extracting Network Configuration
-This command gathers network conguration details such as interface aliases, IPv4 and IPv6
+This command gathers network configuration details such as interface aliases, IPv4 and IPv6
 addresses, and DNS server information.

 ```powershell